tinnerhrhe/tinnerhrhe.github.io/_pages/about.md

 <meta charset="utf-8">

 # Biography
-I am now pursuing bachelor Degree in the computer science department, Shanghai Jiao Tong University.
+I am now pursuing bachelor degree in the computer science department, Shanghai Jiao Tong University.
 I participated in [APEX Lab](https://apex.sjtu.edu.cn/) in May.
 2020, advised by [Prof. Weinan Zhang](http://wnzhang.net/).

 # Research Interests
 My goal is to develop an intelligent decision-making system that possesses optimality, generalizability, interpretability and robustness.
 To achieve this, I primarily focus on &#129300;:
-* Generalist Reinforcement Learning agent and its application in the real world.
+* Generalist Reinforcement Learning and its application in the real world.
 * Scalability and sample efficiency in Reinforcement Learning.
 * Effective planning with Large Language Models (LLMs).